Preranakh/Preranakh.github.io/_pages/about.md

 I am very much passionate doing HCI research using multiple methodologies with my critical thinking, problem-solving, and software engineering skillsets that can improve users' experiences.
 I want to utilize my User Experience Research expertise and specialty in Machine Learning & Natural language Processing and Data Analytics to bridge the gap between users’ needs and technology.

-**Research Interests**: Human Computer Interaction(HCI), Machine Learning and Natural Language Processing.
+**Research Interests or Area**: Human Computer Interaction(HCI), Misinformation, Interventions and Natural Language Processing.

 ---